Oneirical/The-Games-Foxes-Play/design/Lore.md

 * The Artistic, who were directly responsible for the production of value.

-* The Unhinged, who opposed this order, but still provided some value through their complex revolutionary plotting, as well as the laughter directed towards the most foolish of them all.
+* The Unhinged, who believed there was *something* more to the world than just modesty, but still provided some value through their complex revolutionary plotting, as well as the laughter directed towards the most foolish of them all.

-* The Feral, who were once highly intelligent creatures who depended on Negentropic energy to remain sapient.
-The new monastic order caused their decay into an animalistic state, starved of complexity.
+* The Feral, who took Zaint's teachings way too seriously and regressed into an animalistic state, starved of ego.
 Their bodies bear important resources that can be used to produce complexity, but they refuse to share it.

 * The Vile, who were mostly merchants, trading around value without contributing it directly.
 They are still necessary for the exchange of goods leading to the production of complexity, so their existence was not considered a negative, despite their name.